New Student Arrival Dates:

 We recommend that you pack any items that you would need immediately upon arrival in your carry-on bag in case your checked-luggage is lost (for example, toothbrush/toothpaste, identification, money).

 UConn advises students who live on campus to bring these items; however, international students may need to purchase most of these items upon arrival due to packing limitations.
-ISSS plans to offer shopping trips to newly arrived international students August 24.
+ISSS plans to offer shopping trips to newly arrived international students on January 11.
 More details to come.

 Connecticut is a four-season state, meaning we experience both very cold and very hot weather, as well as weather in-between.
 Please pack accordingly.
 You should plan to bring or purchase winter clothing by October.